Voting

 Step 5

 Stay tuned for the results!
-Preliminary results will be available 8 October, and final results on 14 October 2022.
+Progress results will be announced the afternoon of 11 October, preliminary results on 12 October, and final results on 17 October 2025.

 Authorised by Amanda Clinton-Gohdes